emreyilmaz00/emreyilmaz00.github.io/_projects/2_project.md

 **A Deep Learning Approach to an Airfoil Inverse Desing Problem**

- - Airfoil inverse problem is reformulated and solved using a framework constructed with deep convolutional neural networks.
+ - Airfoil inverse problem was reformulated and solved using a framework constructed with deep convolutional neural networks.
  - Published a conference paper: <a href="https://arc.aiaa.org/doi/10.2514/6.2018-3420">AIAA Aviation'18</a>.

 <div class="row justify-content-sm-center">